-This will depend on your slicing software but it’s pretty straightforward for all of the main ones out there.
+This will depend on your slicing software, but it’s pretty straightforward for all the main ones out there.
 You simply want to go into your slicer and look into your settings.
 It will usually be under ‘print settings’ then under some type of adhesion title.

 To add a skirt on the Cura slicer:

 - Go to print settings near the top right corner